benjaminy/ManyHands/README.md

 ### Many Hands in 100 words

-As a ManyHands user, you will belong to any number of teams.
+As a ManyHands user, you belong to any number of teams.
 Each team has any number of tasks.
 Each time you do a task, you simply click a button and the system records that you did it and shares that with your team.
 You can then look at the history of any given task to see who has been doing it.
 The plan is to keep it as simple as possible; no social media tie-ins or dancing bears.
 The hope is that this simple tool will help people share the work of routine chores with less fuss and stress.

 ## A bit more detail